UoB-COMSM0166/2025-group-19/README.md

 ### Extreme Programming (XP) Practices
 #### Simple Design
 We adopted the Model-View-Controller (MVC) architecture to ensure a clear separation of concerns, making the system more modular and easier to maintain.
-Each component was organised based on its functionality, allowing for better code reusability and reducing complexity.
+Each component was organised based on its functionality, allowing for better code reusability while also reducing complexity.
 This structured approach not only streamlined development but also facilitated collaboration among team members.

 [Reference: MVC Architecture](https://github.com/UoB-COMSM0166/2025-group-19/tree/main/docs)

 #### Sustainable Pace
 To prevent last-minute rushes, we assigned a one-week deadline to each task, ensuring a steady workflow and avoiding `heroic efforts` before submission.
-This practice aligned with Extreme Programming’s (XP) Sustainable Pace principle, allowing us to maintain a consistent and manageable workload.
+This practice aligned with Extreme Programming’s (XP) Sustainable Pace principle, allowing us to maintain a manageable workload.

 #### Coding Standards
 We adhered to a consistent development standard, encompassing maintainability, readability, the MVC architecture, and object-oriented principles.
 After completing the implementation of a feature, we submitted a pull request for peer review by other team members.